Chutlhu/python_kickstart/README.md

 3. set up a virtual environment:

     $ virtualenv venv -p python3
+    # 'venv' is a typical convention, you could:
+    $ virtualenv remi -p python3

-4. add the virtualenv's folder to the .gitignore with you favorite text editor or just run the following
+4. edit the .gitignore  by adding the virtualenv's folder with you favorite text editor or just run the following command

     $ echo venv >> .gitignore

 5. set up git and link it to a new github/gitlab reporitory:

-    1. create an EMPTY* github/gitlab reporitory (*EMPTY means no README and no license.
+    1. create an EMPTY* github/gitlab reporitory online (*EMPTY means no README and no license.
 If you do so it will display usefull command).

-    2. Start git locally and synch it with the following:
+    2. Start git locally and synch it with the following commands:

     $ git init
+    $ git status # to check we are not 'saving' wried files
-    $ git add README.md
+    $ git add .
     $ git commit -m "first commit"

     # on github